38M Toldi: Service history

 Several Toldi tanks were captured by the USSR late in the war, two of them were transported to Kubinka for testing and are still preserved there.

-A few Toldis were captured by the Romanians after the 1944 coup d'etat removed the Axis-aligned government.
-Their further fate is unknown.
+A few Toldis were captured by the Romanians after Romania switched sides following the 1944 coup d'état.
+Their fate is unknown.

 Survivors

-Two known surviving 38M Toldi tanks (one Toldi I and one Toldi IIA) are preserved on display at the Kubinka Tank Museum.
+Two Toldi tanks (one Toldi I and one Toldi IIA) are preserved on display at the Kubinka Tank Museum in Moscow, Russia.
+It can be seen that on the surviving 38M Toldi I the gun mantlet, guns, lights and rails have been modified or removed, and the right fender is damaged.